 The Importance of Regular Monitoring Using the 4-Year-Old Height And Weight Chart

 Regularly plotting your child’s measurements on an accurate chart reveals patterns over time rather than relying on one-off numbers.
-Pediatric check-ups typically include these measurements plotted against standardized charts such as those from WHO or CDC.
+Pediatric check-ups typically include these measurements plotted against standardized charts.
+In the United States, CDC charts are generally used for children age 2 and older, while WHO charts are typically used for children under age 2.

 This ongoing tracking helps identify: